iparips/workstation-setup/README.md

 ./setup.sh
 ```

-What setup.sh does / installs
+what setup.sh does / installs
 =======================

 - homebrew